-While it can be hard to sort out if Bitcoin is going to go up or down in value, or if it is the future of currency or just a flash in the pan, one thing that is for sure is that Bitcoin is available to buy and sell right now.
-You can also use it for purchases if you’re creative enough and if you plan in advance for who will take the Bitcoin.
+While it can be hard to tell whether Bitcoin will go up or down in value or whether it is the future of currency or just a flash in the pan, one thing that is for sure is that Bitcoin is available to buy and sell right now.
+You can also use it for purchases if you’re creative enough and if you plan in advance for whom will take your bitcoins.

-Here is a Bitcoin guide for those who are curious about how this new cryptocurrency is bought, sold, and used.
+If you’re one of the many who are curious about how this cryptocurrency is bought, sold, and used, keep reading.

 There are several companies that offer Bitcoin wallets, with Coinbase being one of the more popular options.
-In order to use Coinbase, you must give them personal details including your email address, your name, and the ability to link to your bank account.
+To use Coinbase, you must give the company some personal details, including your email address and your name, and the ability to link to your bank account.

-But a Bitcoin wallet doesn’t come with any kind of government guarantees.
-So, if Coinbase goes under or your Bitcoin is lost or stolen, the consumer has very little recourse, meaning you will probably never get your money back.
+A Bitcoin wallet doesn’t come with any kind of government guarantees, so if Coinbase goes under, or if your bitcoins are lost or stolen, you have very little recourse, meaning you will probably never get your money back.